Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 text

-RTF = Processing time / Audio duration
+RTF = Processing Time / Audio Duration

-🥇 qwen/qwen3-asr-1.7b — Best Accuracy (WER: 0.1899)
+🥇 qwen/qwen3-asr-1.7b — Highest Accuracy (WER: 0.1899)

 Observed behavior: